ASantini/Getting_And_Cleaning_Data/Codebook.md

 69. **Freq: Body Angular Velocity MeanFreq() Z Axis** The mean frequency of the frequency domain the Body Angular Velocity along the Z Axis.
 70. **Freq: Body Acceleration MagnitudeMean()**
 	The mean frequency of the frequency domain for Body Angular Velocity along the X Axis.
 71. **Freq: Body Acceleration MagnitudeStandard Deviation()** The mean frequency of the frequency domain for Body Angular Velocity along the Y Axis.
-72. **Freq: Body Acceleration MagnitudeMeanFreq()**
+72. **Freq: Body Acceleration MagnitudeMeanFreq()** The mean frequency of the frequency domain for Body Angular Velocity along the Z Axis.
-73. **Freq: BodyBody Acceleration JerkMagnitudeMean()**
+73. **Freq: BodyBody Acceleration JerkMagnitudeMean()** The mean of the frequency domain for Body Acceleration Jerk Magnitude along the X Axis.
-74. **Freq: BodyBody Acceleration JerkMagnitudeStandard Deviation()**
+74. **Freq: BodyBody Acceleration JerkMagnitudeStandard Deviation()** The mean of the frequency domain for Body Acceleration Jerk Magnitude along the Y Axis.
-75. **Freq: BodyBody Acceleration JerkMagnitudeMeanFreq()**
+75. **Freq: BodyBody Acceleration JerkMagnitudeMeanFreq()** The mean of the frequency domain for Body Acceleration Jerk Magnitude along the Z Axis.
-76. **Freq: BodyBody Angular Velocity MagnitudeMean()**
+76. **Freq: BodyBody Angular Velocity MagnitudeMean()** The mean of the frequency domain for Body Angular Magnitude.
-77. **Freq: BodyBody Angular Velocity MagnitudeStandard Deviation()**
+77. **Freq: BodyBody Angular Velocity MagnitudeStandard Deviation()** The standard deviation of the frequency domain for Body Angular Velocity Magnitude.
-78. **Freq: BodyBody Angular Velocity MagnitudeMeanFreq()**
+78. **Freq: BodyBody Angular Velocity MagnitudeMeanFreq()** The mean frequency of the frequency domain for Body Angular Velocity Magnitude.
-79. **Freq: BodyBody Angular Velocity JerkMagnitudeMean()**
+79. **Freq: BodyBody Angular Velocity JerkMagnitudeMean()** The mean of the frequency domain for Body Angular Velocity Jerk Magnitude.
-80. **Freq: BodyBody Angular Velocity JerkMagnitudeStandard Deviation()**
+80. **Freq: BodyBody Angular Velocity JerkMagnitudeStandard Deviation()** The standard deviation of the frequency domain for Body Angular Velocity Jerk Magnitude.
-81. **Freq: BodyBody Angular Velocity JerkMagnitudeMeanFreq()**
+81. **Freq: BodyBody Angular Velocity JerkMagnitudeMeanFreq()** The mean frequency of the frequency domain for Body Angular Velocity Jerk Magnitude.
 82. **angle(tBody Acceleration Mean,gravity)**
+	The angle the mean of Body Acceleration in the time domain.
 83. **angle(tBody Acceleration JerkMean),gravityMean)**
+	The angle the mean of Body Acceleration Jerk in the time domain.
 84. **angle(tBody Angular Velocity Mean,gravityMean)**
+	The angle the mean of Body Angular Velocity in the time domain.
 85. **angle(tBody Angular Velocity JerkMean,gravityMean)**
+	The angle the mean of Body Angular Velocity Jerk in the time domain.
 86. **angle(X,gravityMean)**
+	The angle of the X axis
 87. **angle(Y,gravityMean)**
+	The angle of the Y axis
 88. **angle(Z,gravityMean)**
+	The angle of the Z axis